paladin-bladesmith/stake-program/README.md

 <a href="https://www.npmjs.com/package/@paladin/stake"><img src="https://img.shields.io/npm/v/%40paladin%2Fstake?logo=npm&color=377CC0" /></a>
 <a href="https://crates.io/crates/paladin-stake"><img src="https://img.shields.io/crates/v/paladin-stake?logo=rust" /></a>

 The Paladin Stake program manages the delegation of tokens to a particular validator of the system.
-This allows stakers to earn additional shares of rewards proportional to their share of staked tokens and to participate on governance.
+This allows stakers to earn additional shares of rewards proportional to their share of staked tokens and to participate in governance.

 ## Overview